Every so often, someone asks me what software tools I use to do my NBA analysis.

 I do most of my coding in Ruby these days.
 It's a fully object-oriented (literally everything is an object, even numeric literals — for example, 4.succ produces 5!) and dynamic scripting language.
 Here is a link to some of my play-by-play code.
 I recommend this for a fun and free intro.
 The O'Reilly books will get you going, too.
 If you're really serious, pick up Eloquent Ruby and Design Patterns in Ruby.

 I mostly use TextWrangler as my editor.
 It's free and you can run code directly from it without having to go to the command line.
+I'm actually using AptanaStudio3 for most of my Ruby coding these days.

 Pretty much R. It's free and has thousands of free stats packages.
 I use the RStudio front end.
 Also free.
 The O'Reilly R in a Nutshell book is a good reference.
 I also found Everitt and Hothorn's A Handbook of Statistical Analyses Using R a good starting point.
 There are seemingly new books coming out every day that use R, like Springer's Use R! series.
 Another great resource for learning R is to follow some blogs, most notably R-bloggers, which aggregates pretty much everything happening in R these days.